Higher Galois for Segal Topos and Natural Phenomena: Abstract

 \section{Abstract}

 In \cite{TV1}, Toen and Vezzosi show that $\RHomgeom(T,\cX)$ is a Segal groupoid, for $T$ a Segal topos, $\cX = \Loc(X)$ the Segal category of locally constant stacks on a CW complex $X$.
 Taking the realization of such a groupoid as in \cite{HS} defines a pro-object $H_T = |\RHomgeom(T, -)|$ that is defined to be the homotopy shape of the topos $T$ (\cite{TV1}).
-What we do instead is fix $\cX$, any Segal topos, and let $T$ vary, and use the fact that $\RHom^*_{Lex}(\cX,T) = \RHomgeom(T,\cX)$ is a fundamental $\infty$-groupoid.
-We then prove that $\cX$ is a localization of the Segal category of local systems on $\RHomgeom(T,\cX)$, in the spirit of \cite{Hoy} where it is proved, morally, that local systems on $H_T$ are equivalent to $T$ itself.
-We provide one application of this formalism, regarding the Segal topos $\cX=\dStk$ of derived stacks, for $k$ a commutative ring, as corresponding to manifestations of natural laws, themselves modeled by simplicial commutative algebras, objects of $\skCAlg$ (\cite{TV2}, \cite{TV3}, \cite{TV4}, \cite{T}).
+What we do instead is fix $\cX$, any Segal topos, and let $T$ vary.
+We show that $\RHom^*_{lex}(\cX,T) = \RHomgeom(T,\cX)$ is a Segal groupoid, from which it follows that we have a universal map from $\cX$ to the Segal category of $\cX$-local systems on $\RHomgeom(\cX,\cX)$, in the spirit of \cite{Hoy} where it is proved, morally, that local systems on $H_T$ are equivalent to $T$ itself.
+We provide one application of this formalism to the setting where $\cX=\dStk$ is the Segal topos of derived stacks, $k$ a commutative ring.
+We argue objects of $\dStk$ correspond to manifestations of natural laws, themselves modeled by simplicial algebras, objects of $\skCAlg$ (\cite{TV2}, \cite{TV}, \cite{TV4}, \cite{T}).